tengfei-xy/siyuan-plugin-share-system/README.md

 ## Release Notes

-- v0.0.5: updated text description
+- v0.0.5: Update text description, update button is available or unavailable at different times

 - v0.0.4: Support export from browser, log and message prompt optimization